-- Obtaining state registration of the boat. - Providing the proper USCG required safety equipment. - Following proper break-in procedure for the propulsion units. - Understanding safety information and proper operating procedures within this manual.
+- Obtaining state registration of the boat. - Providing the proper USCG required safety equipment. - Following proper break-in procedures for the propulsion unit(s). - Understanding safety information and proper operating procedures within this manual.

 While operating the boat, the owner/operator is responsible for: